-The principal activities of the Company are the manufacture of sweetened condensed milk, milk powder, dairy products and fruit juice drinks for distribution in the home market and for export.
+The principal activities of the Company are the manufacture and/or distribution of sweetened condensed milk, milk powder, dairy products and fruit juice drinks in the home market and for export.

 There have been no significant changes in the nature of the activities of the Company during the financial year.